Carnegie Community Centre

 Carnegie Community Centre has a gymnasium, a weight room, a theatre (aptly named Carnegie Hall), a cafeteria with very reasonably priced meals, a seniors lounge and a pool room.
 There is also an Adult Learning Centre on the top floor, which provides informal one-on-one tutoring.
 There is a computer lab containing multiple computers for educational use located inside the centre as well.

 The Carnegie Centre publishes a bi-monthly newsletter with articles concerning the Downtown Eastside Community.

 The Institute for stained glass in Canada has documented the stained glass at Carnegie Community Centre.

-The Carnegie Centre supports and provides a home for a number of projects, including the political group known as CCAP (Carnegie Community Action Project), which has recently been associated with the anti-gentrification protests in the DTES.
+The Carnegie Centre supports and provides a home for a number of projects, including the political group known as CCAP (Carnegie Community Action Project), which has been associated with the 2013 anti-gentrification protests in the DTES.
+On April 11th, 2013 Gena Thompson, president of the Carnegie Community Centre Association, issued a statement intended to clarify its role in anti-gentrification actions.
+The statement reads, in part: There has been considerable confusion in the media and in the public eye about our project, the Carnegie Community Action Project (CCAP), and its role in the various anti-gentrification actions currently underway in the DTES.
+We formed CCAP 17 years ago to be a research and advocacy organization whose goal is to track the real effects of poverty and gentrification on low-income DTES people, and to seek to protect and expand the assets and tenure of the low-income community in the neighbourhood.

+In popular culture

+The Carnegie Community Centre is mentioned in the lyrics rapped by C.R.
+Avery in the song Take the Long Way by the Canadian folk music group Po' Girl from their 2004 album Vagabond Lullabies.